optimex-xyz/market-maker-sdk/README.md

 }
 ```

----
 ### Bitcoin

-Incase toChain is BTC.
-Transaction should have at least N + 1 output. with the first N output is the settle utxo for PetaFi trade, and one of them is the change utxo for user with the correct amount.
-The output N + 1 is the OP_RETURN output with the hash of tradeIds
+In case the target chain is Bitcoin, the transaction should have at least N + 1 outputs, with the first N outputs being the settlement UTXOs for PetaFi trades, and one of them being the change UTXO for the user with the correct amount.
+The output N + 1 is the OP_RETURN output with the hash of tradeIds.

+Example implementation:

 ```ts
 import * as bitcoin from 'bitcoinjs-lib'